uilleann-pipe-tools/mandrels/README.md

 ### 3D Printing of Flattening Mandrels

-Very precise, parameterized, symmetric flattening mandrel(s) can be printed using the files in `flattening_shaping_mandrels/`.
+Parameterized, symmetric flattening mandrel(s) can be printed using the files in `flattening_shaping_mandrels/`.
 This eliminates the need to file or grind them by hand, which can be a barrier to entry for some.

 ## Modes of use
-The main intended use is to export STL files that can be used to 3D print mandrels in stainless steel, which is a service that is provided commercially by a number of companies.
-The CAD files and included technical drawings may also be useful for designing or dimensioning mandrels that are to be machined.
+The primary use of this project is to export STL files that can be used to 3D print mandrels in stainless steel, or STEP files that can be used for CNC machining of mandrels; these are services that are provided commercially by a number of companies.
+The
+CAD files and included technical drawings may also be useful for designing or dimensioning mandrels that are to be machined in a traditional manner.

 ## FreeCAD
-To use this repository, you will need a basic understanding of FreeCAD; this can be obtained in a couple of hours.
+If you want to customize your mandrel(s), you will need a basic understanding of FreeCAD; this can be obtained in a couple of hours.
 Included is a helpful HackSpace *FreeCAD for Makers* article, licensed separately under a Creative Commons Attribution-NonCommercial- ShareAlike 3.0 license (https://creativecommons.org/licenses/by-nc-sa/3.0/) No material in this project is a derivative